its-faraz-khan/FastGiG/README.md

 4. **Jsonb for Flexible Metadata**: Platform-specific metadata (e.g., Careem bonus structure) can be stored as jsonb with fast querying.

-If you choose MongoDB instead, explain how aggregation pipelines using `$facet`, `$bucket`, and `$group` compute statistics without projecting individual worker documents in the result set.

 ---

 ## Beyond the Requirements: Optional Enhancements